 Other Things to Note

-Is Sweatcoin a Scam?
+Is Sweatcoin Legitimate?

 While some people think it’s not worth it, Sweatcoin is 100% not a scam, I promise you that much.
+It is legitimate, but it doesn’t always mean it’s worth joining.

 Just because you can’t earn a living or a ton of money in doing so, it doesn’t make it a scam.